 SHAFEEQ ARMSTRONG | Shafeeq Armstrong has worked for Special Olympics Ontario as a Health Program Developer since 2015 and has volunteered as a basketball coach with the organization since 2012.
 He is excited about building a level of inclusive health for people with intellectual disabilities.
 He has an MSc in Human Health and Nutritional Science.
 Currently, he is completing a Master of Public Health with a specialization in Public Health Policy at the University of Toronto, Dalla Lana School of Public Health.

-KATIE AU | Dr. Katherine Au ("Dr. Katie") is a Clinical Director in Health Promotion for the Special Olympics Canada.
-Dr. Katie has always been passionate about fitness, healthy eating and living well, which inspired her to pursue a career in the health and fitness industry.
-Dr. Katie is proud to be the owner and Clinic Director of one of Toronto's top-rated multidisciplinary health clinics, as well an experienced Chiropractor and Fitness Trainer.
-She has a combined professional experience of 26 years in the health and fitness industry, with over 10 years as a practicing Toronto chiropractor, over 9 years as an acupuncture practitioner and 17 years as a personal trainer, strength and conditioning specialist, and fitness coach.
+KATIE AU | Dr. Katherine Au ("Dr. Katie") is a Clinical Director in Health Promotion for Special Olympics Canada.
+Dr. Katie is proud to be the owner and Clinic Director of one of Toronto's top-rated multidisciplinary health clinics, as well as an experienced Chiropractor and Fitness Trainer.
+She has combined professional experience of 26 years in the health and fitness industry with over 10 years as a practicing chiropractor, over 9 years as an acupuncture practitioner and 17 years as a personal trainer, strength and conditioning specialist and fitness coach.

 COURTNEY ANDERSON | Having started as a Community Sport Manager with Special Olympics Alberta, Courtney became passionate about the athletes and their health.
-Courtney believe the vision of Special Olympics and creating inclusive sport communities is profound and separates Special Olympics from other sport organizations.
+Courtney believes the vision of Special Olympics and creating inclusive sport communities is profound and separates Special Olympics from other sport organizations.
 Courtney believes that Healthy Athletes expands further on this vision to provide inclusive health.
-With her background in health and nutrition and graduate degree in Human Kinetics Courtney is excited to be a dedicated team member to the Healthy Athletes program.
+With her background in health and nutrition and a graduate degree in Human Kinetics Courtney is excited to be a dedicated team member of the Healthy Athletes program.